Caleb & Brown

 Shiba Inu is an Ethereum-based coin created in 2020 by the anonymous Ryoshi.
 The creator sees the coin as an “experiment in decentralised spontaneous community building”.
 And grow a community they did.
 The 500,000+ group of investors are known as the SHIBArmy and refer to SHIB as the “dogecoin killer”

 While conceived as a meme coin, SHIB’s ecosystem is trying to introduce utility; recently launched Shibarium, a Layer 2 network built on Ethereum for Shiba Inu launched, is evidence of the transition.
-More recently, Shytoshi Kusama, the leading figure behind the Shiba Inu called on SHIB influencers and content creators to unify their messaging around the project as it continues to evolve.
+In 2024, the project joined the Content Delivery and Security Association (CDSA), which advocates for “innovative and responsible delivery and storage of entertainment, software, and information content.”
+Shiba Inu’s blockchain technology is touted to tackle AI-related concerns in the entertainment world, such as deepfakes and plagiarism.

 Pepe [PEPE] ([$430M])